pS3ud0RAnD0m/gladius/README.md

 # Gladius
-An interactive shell for common Kali Linux tasks
+An interactive shell for common Kali Linux penetration testing tasks

 ## Advisory
 This app is Alpha, so beware.
 I will be making significant changes between now and the Beta release, v0.1.